The Warsaw Ghetto Can Teach The World How To Beat Back An Outbreak

 Personal Responsibility: Building and apartment cleanliness was encouraged and often enforced through inspections by members of the Jewish council in the ghetto.

-The impact of social intervention is plausible to Patricia Herber-Rice, director of the division of the senior historians at the U.S. Memorial Holocaust Museum in Washington, D.C., who says that both the Warsaw and Lodz ghettos, also established by the Nazis, "had strong social organizations, public health campaigns, lectures on hygiene and policing themselves for lice."
+The impact of social intervention is plausible to Patricia Heberer-Rice, director of the division of the senior historians at the U.S. Memorial Holocaust Museum in Washington, D.C., who says that both the Warsaw and Lodz ghettos, also established by the Nazis, "had strong social organizations, public health campaigns, lectures on hygiene and policing themselves for lice."

 But at least two historians of the ghetto are not completely convinced of the study's conclusions that hygiene, food and public health efforts could have been the key reason why cases of typhus dropped in the Warsaw ghetto in 1941.
 "I don't think social distancing measures could have played a major role because of the extreme overcrowding of the ghetto streets," says Samuel Kassow, a professor of history at Trinity College and author of Who Will Write Our History about Emanuel Ringelblum's archive.